pruettfed/McLaren-Control-System/README.md

 ## Acknowledgements
 [This article](https://lastminuteengineers.com/l293d-dc-motor-arduino-tutorial/) was especially helpful in learning how the L293D motor driver worked.

-The **ArduinoBlue** library was esential to making this project function.
+The **ArduinoBlue** library was essential to making this project function.
 - https://sites.google.com/stonybrook.edu/arduinoble
 - https://github.com/purwar2016/ArduinoBlue-library/releases